thismakesmehappy/computer_vision_final/steps.md

 - create window
 - calculate sizes for columns and rows
 -capture initial image
-determine resize parameters
+-determine resize parameters
-    determine proportions of columns to row
+    -determine proportions of columns to row
-    determine proportions of image width to image height determine the direction to resize over
+    -determine proportions of image width to image height -determine the direction to resize over
-    determine how the image will need to be cropped loop
+    -determine how the image will need to be cropped loop
-    capture camera image
+    -capture camera image
-    convert to hsv
+    -convert to hsv
-    resize image
-    crop image as necessary
     do any necessary image manipulations
     draw the grid
         extract each color from the image